Eclipse

 Did You Know?

-- A total solar eclipse is a celestial event where the moon will pass between the sun and the earth.
+- A total solar eclipse is a celestial event where the moon passes between the sun and the earth.
 The moon completely covers the sun except for the sun’s bright corona.

 - Watch the shadows during a solar eclipse.
 They will look strange - they show the shadow of the moon over the sun.